 The hospital provides specialist neurology and ophthalmology services with specialists in these fields visiting weekly.
 Please ensure you book ahead to book appointments for these services.

-Neurologic conditions include those which affect the brain, the spinal cord orcause weakness associated with peripheral nerve or muscle disease and those conditions that cause seizures.
+Neurologic conditions include those which affect the brain, the spinal cord or cause weakness associated with peripheral nerve or muscle disease and those conditions that cause seizures.
 Careful examination is important to determine where in the body a problem might be, to discuss the possible causes and to formulate a diagnostic and/ or a treatment plan.
-Georgina works collaboratively with UVTHS medicine specialists, imaging specialists, oncology specialists and surgery specialists.
+Dr Stacey Brady works with UVTHS medicine specialists, imaging specialists, oncology specialists and surgery specialists.

 Other specialist neurology services include: